How To Apply

 9. Student engagement and progression

-As of 1 July 2017 the Government may from time to time require you to communicate your agreement to continue to use the VET Student Loan to pay your tuition fees.
+As of 1 July 2017 the Government will require you to communicate your agreement to continue to use the VET Student Loan to pay your tuition fees.
+This will happen three(3) times each year.
+This is called a progression confirmation and comes in the form of an email asking you to log in to the ecaf site and complete a two question survey.
+HSA will ensure that you receive these communications.

 10. Statement of Tuition Assurance - VET